Channel Noise Effects on Neural Synchronization: Synchronization

-Assuming $\lambda t$ is large enough, we can approximate the distribution of $\theta$ to be that of $\frac{\xi}{\xi + \eta}$ where $\xi$ and $\eta$ are independent exponential random variables with rate parameter $1$.
+We next assume that $\lambda t$ is large enough so that min$\{\xi,\lambda t\} = \xi$.
+We can then approximate the distribution of $\theta$ to be that of $\frac{\xi}{\xi + \eta}$ where $\xi$ and $\eta$ are independent exponential random variables with rate parameter $1$.
 To find the density function of $\theta$, we only need to determine the density function for $\frac{\xi}{\xi + \eta}$.
+This is known to be a uniform distribution, but we will show this for the purpose of completeness~\cite{sheldon2002first}.
 To calculate this density function, we will find the cumulative distribution function and take its derivative.
-Note that $0 < \frac{\xi}{\xi + \eta} < 1$, so let us pick an arbitrary $a \in (0,1)$ to use for calculating the distribution function.
+Note that $0 < \frac{\xi}{\xi + \eta} < 1$, so we can pick an arbitrary value $a \in (0,1)$ to use for calculating the distribution function.
 We use $f_{\xi}(x)$ to mean the density function of $\xi$ in the derivation.
 We have:

-This means that $\frac{\xi}{\xi + \eta}$ has the exact same distribution as a uniform random variable on $(0,1)$.
+This means that $\frac{\xi}{\xi + \eta}$ has the same distribution as a uniform random variable on $(0,1)$, as expected.
 Consequently, the density function of $\theta$ is just $1$.
 Returning to our calculation of the expectation of synchronization:

 This double integral can be solved exactly by utilizing a simple substitution and recognizing that we are integrating over one period of the cosine function,